 Takeaway 3: Look beyond your product

-One of the biggest lessons to take away from all of these Instagram profiles, is that the companies hardly ever post specifically about their product.
+One of the biggest lessons to take away from all of these Instagram profiles is that the companies hardly ever post specifically about their product.
 If you’re a B2B company, chances are your product won’t have the same visual appeal as some consumer brands.
-Many of us assume that because we’re not a food or clothing brand, that our content won’t be interesting.
-However as cliche as it sounds, creating a good Instagram profile is about thinking outside the box.
+Many of us assume that because we’re not a food or clothing brand, our content won’t be interesting.
+However, as cliche as it sounds, creating a good Instagram profile is about thinking outside the box.

 Using Meltwaters Social Influencer Tool, we found that Boeing gets on average 15,400 likes, and 91 comments per post.
 What’s their secret you may ask?
 High-quality images and video.
 We found that of Boeing’s last 20 posts, 8 were videos.
 Using video is a great way to boost engagement across social media.
 Videos quickly get a story or message across.
 Videos generate 1200 more shares than text and images combined.

 If you haven’t got the time or resources to create professional videos like Boeing, create videos on Instagram Stories- you can show behind the scenes, profile employees or events.